-The Open Education Licensing Project was a joint research project being undertaken by Swinburne University of Technology and the University of Tasmania.
-In 2015 the project team surveyed and collected information from managers, educators and information professionals in Australian universities about their current understanding and experiences with licensing issues for open online education.
-On the basis of information collected, the OEL Toolkit was developed.
+The Open Education Licensing Project was a joint research and development project undertaken by Swinburne University of Technology and the University of Tasmania in 2015/16.
+In 2015 the project team surveyed and collected information from managers, educators and information professionals in Australian universities about their understanding and experiences with licensing issues for open online education.
+On the basis of information collected, in 2016 the team developed the OEL Toolkit to support the use and development of Open Educational Resources (OER) in the Australian higher education sector.

 Welcome to the home of the OEL Toolkit